gvwilson/thirdbit/src/fiction/iffy/index.md

 "Mm hm."
 Doctor Johel swiped the arm of her exoskeleton to bring up an image.
 The older version of Iffy that she had seen in the bunker looked back at her.
-"Your name wasn't Ang Kwan,"
+"Her name wasn't Ang Kwan,"
 she said quietly.
 "It was Suhailah Yuen.
 And while my father and his team were working on *their* project, she was working on one of her own.
 She and Johnson were the only people from the team who survived, and your First was a tweaked clone of her.
-I think she found a way to make my father's plan work.
+I think she found a way in.
 I think she managed to talk to the machines, and I think you can do the same."